UlricusR/multilingual-github-pages/docs/_posts/2022-09-26-releasenotes-v0.1.md

 It does not yet include:
 - Step-by-step description of how to set up a multilingual site using [jekyll-multiple-language-plugin](https://github.com/kurtsson/jekyll-multiple-languages-plugin)

-Stay tuned - e.g. by subscribining to this blog via RSS.
+Stay tuned - e.g. by subscribing to this blog via RSS.